Alibaba Faces #MeToo Storm Over Rape Claim

 SHANGHAI–A report of sexual assault has rocked Alibaba Group, prompting the Chinese tech giant’s ceo Daniel Zhang to issue a company-wide statement on Monday morning apologizing for the firm’s slow response and announcing that it had fired the male employee accused of raping a female colleague.

-Alibaba sent out a memo to say that two senior managers also resigned after failing to respond appropriately to the woman’s report.
+Zhang said he was “shocked, furious, and ashamed” to learn of the case.
+In the same memo, Zhang said that two senior managers also had resigned after failing to respond appropriately to the woman’s report.

 More from WWD

-On Sunday, the woman posted an essay on Alibaba’s internal website saying that her boss had raped her while she was unconscious and that she had also been molested by a client on July 27 while on a work trip in Jinan, Shandong province.
+On Sunday, a woman, whose name was not public, posted an essay on Alibaba’s internal forum saying that her boss had raped her while she was unconscious and that she had also been molested by a client on July 27 while on a work trip in Jinan, Shandong province.
 The account was quickly shared over social media and began trending on Weibo.

-At dinner, Wang told the client, “Look at how good I am to you, I brought you a beauty” and said that the woman could really drink, despite her protests that she did not have a high alcohol tolerance.
-Over the course of the dinner, Wang pressured her to drink excessively and the client began groping her chest and private areas.
-After she became sick and had gotten some vomit stains on her clothes, the client said he would help her clean up but instead took her away to an enclosed private room.
+At dinner, Wang told the client, “Look at how good I am to you, I brought you a beauty” and said that the woman could really drink, despite her protests that she did not have a high tolerance for alcohol.
+Over the course of the dinner, Wang pressured her to drink excessively and as she became inebriated, the client began groping her chest and private areas.
+After she became sick and had stained her clothes, the client said he would help her to the bathroom to clean up but instead took her away to an enclosed private room.

 The woman said at this point she was unable to stand and walk by herself and that another female from the client team was also in this state.

-She said she had tried to report it to the firm, approaching Wang’s managers, but had been silenced and initial posts to a company chat group had led to her being removed.
+The woman said she reported it to the police immediately after.
+She also tried to report it to the firm, approaching Wang’s managers, but had been silenced by Alibaba and initial posts to a company chat group had led to her being removed.